dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 7C436110-AB2A-4BBB-A880-FE41995C9F82 \(System Integrity Protection bitmask\)

 * **boot-args**:
-  * `-v` - this enables verbose mode, which shows all the behind-the-scenes text that scrolls by as you're booting instead of the Apple logo and progress bar.
+  * **-v** - this enables verbose mode, which shows all the behind-the-scenes text that scrolls by as you're booting instead of the Apple logo and progress bar.
 It's invaluable to any Hackintosher, as it gives you an inside look at the boot process, and can help you identify issues, problem kexts, etc.
-  * `debug=0x100` - this disables macOS's watchdog which helps prevents a reboot on a kernel panic.
+  * **debug=0x100** - this disables macOS's watchdog which helps prevents a reboot on a kernel panic.
 That way you can \(hopefully\) glean some useful info and follow the breadcrumbs to get past the issues.
-  * `keepsyms=1` - this is a companion setting to debug=0x100 that tells the OS to also print the symbols on a kernel panic.
+  * **keepsyms=1** - this is a companion setting to debug=0x100 that tells the OS to also print the symbols on a kernel panic.
 That can give some more helpful insight as to what's causing the panic itself.
-  * `shikigva=40` - this flag is specific for Nvidia users.
-It enables a few Shiki settings that do the following \(found [here](https://github.com/acidanthera/WhateverGreen/blob/master/WhateverGreen/kern_shiki.hpp#L35-L74)\):
-    * 8 - AddExecutableWhitelist - ensures that processes in the whitelist are patched.
-    * 32 - ReplaceBoardID - replaces board-id used by AppleGVA with a different board-id\(iMac14,2\).
-Do note that this generally needed for systems running Nvidia GPUs
-   * `alcid=1` - used for setting layout-id for AppleALC, see [supported codecs](https://github.com/acidanthera/applealc/wiki/supported-codecs) to figure out which layout to use for your specific system.
+   * **alcid=1** - used for setting layout-id for AppleALC, see [supported codecs](https://github.com/acidanthera/applealc/wiki/supported-codecs) to figure out which layout to use for your specific system.
 * **csr-active-config**: Settings for SIP, generally recommended to manually change this within Recovery partition with `csrutil` via the recovery partition

-csr-active-config is set to `E7030000` which effectively disables SIP.
+csr-active-config is set to `00000000` which enables System Integrity Protection.
 You can choose a number of other options to enable/disable sections of SIP.
 Some common ones are as follows:

 * `00000000` - SIP completely enabled
 * `30000000` - Allow unsigned kexts and writing to protected fs locations
 * `E7030000` - SIP completely disabled

+Recommended to leave enabled for best secuirty practices

 * **nvda\_drv**: &lt;&gt;
   * For enabling Nvidia WebDrivers, set to 31 if running a [Maxwell or Pascal GPU](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide/blob/master/README.md#Unsupported-nVidia-GPUs).
-This is the same as setting nvda\_drv=1 but instead we translate it from [text to hex](https://www.browserling.com/tools/hex-to-text).
-AMD and Intel GPU users should leave this area blank.
+This is the same as setting nvda\_drv=1 but instead we translate it from [text to hex](https://www.browserling.com/tools/hex-to-text), Clover equivalent is `NvidiaWeb`. **AMD and Intel GPU users should leave this area blank.**
 * **prev-lang:kbd**: &lt;&gt;
   * Needed for non-Latin keyboards in the format of `lang-COUNTRY:keyboard`, recommeneded to keep blank though you can specify it\(**Default in Sample config is Russian**\):
     * American: `en-US:0`\(`656e2d55533a30` in HEX\)